PrideInt/DE_BRUIJN_ASSEMBLY/README.md

 ## De Bruijn Graphs

-An edge-centric de Bruijn graph is a cyclic Eulerian and Hamiltonian graph in which there exists `n^k` nodes which consists of every length-`k` substrings, *k-mers* assigned to each edge and a *(k-1)-mer* assigned to each node.
+An edge-centric de Bruijn graph is a cyclic Eulerian and Hamiltonian graph in which there exists `n^k` nodes (where `n` is the set of symbols;
+in nucleotide sequences, this will be `2`) which consists of every length-`k` substrings, *k-mers* assigned to each edge and a *(k-1)-mer* assigned to each node.

 > Finding a Hamiltonian cycle in our overlap graph is NP-complete, so to avoid solving problems of NP-completeness, we can alternatively observe
 > an algorithmic approach to finding Eulerian cycles instead, which are solvable in linear time.
 De Bruijn graphs are nice here.